gc1644/cats/README.md

 ### `random_cat.py`

-Randomly selects a cat name from `list.txt` to help you name your next feline friend
+Randomly selects a name from `list.txt` to help you name your next kitten

 ### `password.py`